 feather's shaft pushes more air and, because these flight feathers are free to

-move, each wide vane twists up until it meets the small vane on the next
+move, each wide vane twists up until it meets the small vane on the next feather.

-the simplified cross-section below.
+simplified cross-section below.

-- Each downstroke with the airfoil shaped wing propels the bird forward, with
+- Each downstroke with the airfoil shaped wing propels the bird forward, with the

-secondaries providing most of the lift.
+providing most of the lift.

 Upstrokes (or Recovery Strokes):

-- Once one downstroke is completed the next step is raising the wing back up
+- Once one downstroke is completed the next step is raising the wing back up and

-and repositioning it so another downstroke can be made.
+repositioning it so another downstroke can be made.

-- Wing upstrokes are powered mainly by the "supracoracoideus muscles," which
+- Wing upstrokes are powered mainly by the "supracoracoideus muscles,"

-back as one might think.
+its back as one might think.

 - Birds have a couple of techniques that make their wing profiles smaller, to